-If you’re experiencing extreme tooth pain, severe sensitivity, tooth discoloration, swollen gums, a recurring abscess on the gum line or a crack in a filling, or have suffered a traumatic injury affecting your teeth, you may need a root canal to save your tooth.
+If you’re experiencing extreme tooth pain, severe sensitivity, tooth discolouration, swollen gums, a recurring abscess on the gum line or a crack in a filling, or have suffered a traumatic injury affecting your teeth, you may need a root canal to save your tooth.
 If your dentist feels that you’re likely to need a root canal, they will take an X-ray, and may test for sensitivity to temperature; detailed imaging may also take place.
 If you have an abscess, your dentist may give you a course of antibiotics to tackle the infection before beginning your treatment or advise you that a root canal is required.

 If I need a root canal, what happens next?

 It is important that you understand the root canal process, the risks and benefits of the treatment along with the complexity of the treatment.
-Root canal treatments are now specially registered under the GDC and in some cases your dentist may advise you that a referral to a dentist with a special interest in root canals or endodontics may be necessary to guarantee long-term success and to offer the best treatment.
+Root canal treatments are now specially registered under the GDC and, in some cases, your dentist may advise you that a referral to a dentist with a special interest in root canals or endodontics may be necessary to guarantee long-term success and to offer the best treatment.

-You’ll be given local anaesthetic to ensure that your root canal treatment is pain free.
+You’ll be given local anaesthetic to ensure that your root canal treatment is pain-free.
 A rubber dam will then be placed around the tooth to keep the area dry.
 An access hole will be drilled and files will then be used to clean decayed nerves and debris.
 A rubber compound will then be used to fill the root canal.
-Then a temporary filling may be placed or in some cases the final filling will be completed during the same appointment.
+Then a temporary filling may be placed or, in some cases, the final filling will be completed during the same appointment.

 Will my root canal treatment be painful?